Honigmann-Lab-BIOTEC/.github/profile/README.md

 Membrane Organization of Cells and Tissues
 Biological membranes are fascinating composites of lipids, proteins and sugars.
 Our aim is to understand how the molecular components self-organize into meso-scale complexes that control processes as adhesion, polarization, signaling/sensing, which underlie morphogenesis of cells and tissues.

-To this end, we pursue a mutli-scale approach:
+To this end, we pursue a multi-scale approach:

-####  (1) Supra-Molecular-Organization of Membrane Complexes in Cells and Tissues
+1. **Supra-Molecular-Organization of Membrane Complexes in Cells and Tissues**
-emsp We use and develop super-resolution STED microscopy in combination with 3D tissue culture to study how molecules organize into functional meso-scale structures.
-Currently we are working on the Apical Junction Complex.
+   We use and develop super-resolution STED microscopy in combination with 3D tissue
+   culture to study how molecules organize into functional meso-scale structures.
+Currently
+   we are working on the Apical Junction Complex.

-#### (2) Reconstitution of Membrane Complexes by Molecular Self-Organization in vitro
+2. **Reconstitution of Membrane Complexes by Molecular Self-Organization in vitro**
-emsp We purify key organizing proteins to re-assemble complex structures and functions in controlled in vitro membrane systems.
-We are particularly interested in collective processes such as phase transitions / separation and active feedback systems.
+   We purify key organizing proteins to re-assemble complex structures and functions in
+   controlled in vitro membrane systems.
+We are particularly interested in collective
+   processes such as phase transitions / separation and active feedback systems.

-#### (3) Control of Morphogenesis in Epithelial Organoids
+3. **Control of Morphogenesis in Epithelial Organoids**
-emsp We aim to apply and test the molecular and mesoscale self-organization principles during the morphogenesis of stem cell derived organoids.
-We especially focus on the interplay of cell adhesion, cortical mechanics and cell differentiation.
+   We aim to apply and test the molecular and mesoscale self-organization principles during
+   the morphogenesis of stem cell derived organoids.
+We especially focus on the interplay of
+   cell adhesion, cortical mechanics and cell differentiation.

 ### Methods
 - Super-Resolution Microscopy (STED, SMLM)